 This payment is also known as alimony, and the purpose is to decrease the severe economic impact on the partner who is not wealthy.

 When it comes to regular divorces, the sum of money the partner with a higher income has to offer as spousal support will be calculated by the court using a standard formula.

 According to the current law, the courts must follow this formula to figure out the sum of money in cases where the combined annual income of the spouses is less than $250,000.In 2018, the cap was raised to $500,000.
 The formula works by subtracting 20% of the receiving partner's income from 30% of the wealthier spouse's gross income.

 However, the difference between the two must not be greater than 40% of the paying spouse's income.
-Nevertheless, in high-net-worth divorces, the combined annual income of the spouses exceeds $500,000, in which case the court does not use the formula anymore, but has the judge decide by using their subjective criteria the sum of money to be paid as spousal support.
+Nevertheless, in high net worth divorces, the combined annual income of the spouses exceeds $500,000, in which case the court does not use the formula anymore but has the judge decide by using their subjective criteria the sum of money is paid as spousal support.

 - the duration of your marriage: whether a marriage is seen as short or long depends on the state, but in Florida, marriages that last fewer than 7 years are short-term, whereas those that are over 17 years are considered long-term, and the longer your marriage was, the greater your chances of receiving spousal support are

 - a significant difference in income: if you and your ex-partner had jobs or businesses that paid relatively the same, the judge will most likely not award spousal support, but if the income of one of you was substantially lower than that of the other, they are very likely to award alimony

 - marital compromise: it is not uncommon in marriages for one spouse to work to support the entire family, while the other to be a stay-at-home parent and take care of the children and everything else, so if you have not furthered your career for the sake of your marriage, the judge has a good reason to award spousal support